cogsci13/cogsci13.github.io/_posts/2019-04-18-Rethinking.markdown

 Concluding Remarks
 Although the new model in Figure3 provides more precise accounts for the PL, it’s still unclear how we learn new words.
 In addition, it is also believed that there are certainly links between reading development and the PL.
 That means the role of PL or verbal short-term memory should include learning of letter-sound associations (Gathercole, 1990).
 Thus, there are still many rooms to modify the model, especially with related to language devel- opment.
 In that sense, this review will provide a good starting point.

+1 It indicates the modal model suggested by Atkinson and Shiffrin (1968).
+2 Subject performs one task that occupies most of working memory capacity (a reasoning or judgment task) while also performing another task that relies on working memory (a memory task)
+3 Mnemonic distinctiveness (...) is a property of a cue in context.
+It refers to the ability of a cue to access a particular target in a particular context.
+(Nairne, 2005)
+4 Irrelevant speech and articulatory suppression show that language material has mandatory access to a phonological processor.
+In combinations of two effects, the additive effect is observed only in auditory presentation (Hanley and Bakopoulou, 2003).
+This means that it’s not caused by the decrease of general attention.
+5 It presupposes two systems, i.e. inner ear (sets up a phonological representation) and inner voice (articulatory loop system).
+However, there is an alternative view of one system that different input leaves difference traces.
+In this view, there is only the difference of trace strength, i.e. weak traces (inner ear) through visual input and strong traces (inner voice) through auditory input.
+6 The additional suffix in stimulus lowers performance in the recency part of the serial position curve.
+7 Here, the non-language means all sounds except for language.
+8 I mean, here, linguistic sounds indicate acoustic signals which have or evoke any meanings.

 References
 Atkinson, R.C. and Shiffrin, R.M.
 (1968).
 Human memory: A proposed system and its control processes.
 In K.W.
 Spence and J.T.
 Spence (eds.), The psychology of learning and motivation, 8, London: Academic Press.